Laafayeette/readmetestttt/README.md

 - **Connecting to the database via Spring JDBC**
   - Now we are ready to connect our codebase to the database.
   - Navigate to the "resources" folder and open the ``` application.properties ```.
+  - Modify the `spring.datasource.url`, `spring.datasource.username`, and `spring.datasource.password` to match your PostgreSQL credentials and database name.

   - Looking at the:
     ```
     spring.datasource.url=jdbc:postgresql://localhost:5432/menumatic